olohmann/olohmann/README.md

 ## 💼 What I Do

-At Microsoft, I lead a team of Cloud Solution Architects focused on **App Innovation**.
+At Microsoft, I lead a team of Chief Cloud Solution Architects focused on **Microsoft Azure**.

-We partner with enterprise customers to:
+We partner with our enterprise customers to:

 - Design and scale **cloud-native apps** using modern Azure architecture
 - Accelerate **AI adoption** across business functions and software delivery